apioo/fusio/public/help/action/condition.md

 ### Examples

+Note while the condition is a powerful action you should consider to write a custom action if there are to many specific cases.
+In the following a few
+examples:

-The current app has made less then 100 requests this month
+* The current app has made less then 100 requests this month

         rateLimit.getRequestsPerMonth() < 100

-The request contains a GET parameter with <code>escalate=1</code> and the app has made less then 10 requests today
+* The request contains a GET parameter with <code>escalate=1</code> and the app has made less then 10 requests today

         parameters.get('escalate') == 1 && rateLimit.getRequestsPerDay() < 10

 [documentation]: http://symfony.com/doc/current/components/expression_language/introduction.html